CppComet/comet-server/docs/Examples/PHP chat example.md

 * parameter dev_id - use only if you use saas service comet-server.com

-# Step 2.
-Send message to server
+# Step 2. send message to server

 * Send ajax query to php back-end
 * Send CometQL query for comet server